webface/Hanen/wp-content/plugins/lingotek-translation/readme.txt

 = 1.0.5 (2015-07-23) =

-* Fixed dashboard reporting issue, reduced workflow select options for new users, and other usability improvements.
+* Fixed dashboard reporting issue, reduced workflow select options for new users, and other usability improvements

 = 1.0.4 (2015-07-21) =